armadaproject/armada/docs/developer.md

 Ensure your local dev environment is completely torn down when switching between pulsar backed and legacy setups.

+If the eventsingester or the scheduleringester don't come up then just manually spin them up with `docker-compose up`.

 ## Debugging

 The mage target `mage debug` supports multiple methods for debugging, and runs the appropriate parts of localdev as required.